-Captain Scott Dillon is the program manager for the Maritime Patrol & Reconnaissance Aircraft (MPRA) program office (PMA-290) at Naval Air Station Patuxent River, Md.
-He is responsible for total life-cycle management of the P-8A Poseidon, P-3C Orion, EP-3E Aries, and International Programs to multiple foreign countries.
+Captain Tony Rossi is the program manager for the Maritime Patrol & Reconnaissance Aircraft (MPRA) program office (PMA-290) at Naval Air Station Patuxent River, Md.
+He is responsible for total life-cycle management of the P-8A Poseidon, P-3C Orion, EP-3E Aries, Special Projects Aircraft, and International Programs to multiple foreign countries.

-He was commissioned from the U.S. Naval Academy in 1991 and subsequently earned a master’s degree from the University of Chicago in 1992.
+He was commissioned from the U.S. Naval Academy in 1994 and subsequently earned a master’s degree from the Tufts University in 1995.

-In 1994 he was designated a Naval Flight Officer and reported to VP-1 in Barbers Point, Hawaii.
-During this tour he completed two WESTPAC deployments as a P-3 Tactical Coordinator and Mission Commander, and also a squadron homeport change to Whidbey Island, Washington.
+In 1997, he was designated a Naval Aviator and reported to VP-9 in Barbers Point, Hawaii.
+During this tour he completed three WESTPAC deployments as a P-3 Pilot, Aircraft Commander and Mission Commander.

 Rossi was accepted to and completed the U.S. Naval Test Pilot School Fixed Wing syllabus in 2002 with Class 122.